camunda/camunda-docs-manual/content/update/minor/716-to-717/was.md

 * `freemarker-$FREEMARKER_VERSION.jar`
 * `mybatis-$MYBATIS_VERSION.jar`

-# 3. Replace Optional Camunda Dependencies
+# 3. Replace optional Camunda dependencies

 In addition to the core libraries, there may be optional artifacts in `$SHARED_LIBRARY_PATH` for LDAP integration, Camunda Spin, Camunda Connect, and scripting.
 If you use any of these extensions, the following update steps apply: